 VTE risk assessment is challenging for numerous reasons.
-Many risk factors for VTE are pre-existing and nonmodifiable (such as parity and inherited thrombophilia).
+Many risk factors for VTE are pre-existing and non-S modifiable (such as parity and inherited thrombophilia).
 These are then often combined with evolving risk factors which can change over the course of a pregnancy or postnatal period.
-Despite wide scale awareness of VTE being a major contributor to maternal mortality, numerous challenges with VTE risk stratification have been highlighted.
-In the UK, the MBRRACE-UK report (Saving Lives, Improving Mothers' Care 2018) 45 shows that doctors and midwives find existing risk scoring systems difficult to apply consistently in clinical practice.
+Despite wide scale awareness of VTE being a major contributor to maternal mortality, numerous challenges with VTE risk stratification have been highlighted. $\boldsymbol{\underline{G}}$ In the UK, the MBRRACE-UK report (Saving Lives, Improving Mothers' Care 2018)45 shows that doctors and midwives find existing risk scoring systems difficult to apply consistently in clinical practice.
 There is a need for development of an RAM that is simpler and more reproducible.
-National Institute for Health and Care Excellence guidelines on the use of thromboprophylaxis (NG89) concluded that the tool described by Sultan et $al^{65}$ showed poor sensitivity compared with their prespecified target of 90% sensitivity.
-However, this high level of sensitivity may not be realistic because there is evidence that only 70% of women having antenatal pulmonary embolism had any identifiable classic risk factors suggesting that sensitivity rates above 70% may not be achievable.
-In addition, a high sensitivity rate is usually associated with a lower specificity rate and the overall balance of benefits and harms may be undesirable if that means exposing a high proportion of women to thromboprophylaxis.
+National Institute for Health and Care Excellence guidelines on the use of thromboprophylaxis (NG89)46 concluded that the tool described by Sultan et al25 showed poor sensitivity compared with their prespecified target of 90% sensitivity.
+However, this high level of sensitivity e training.